jafigueroa-dev/codewars-kata-exporter/README.md

 `$ pip3 install -r requirements.txt`

 To use Selenium you need to install a webdriver to interface with a specific browser.
-The browser I have chosen to use in the script was Chrome, thus you can download it [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+The browser I have chosen to use in the script was Chrome, make sure to download and install it.
+You can download the webdriver here [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+To add the webdriver to your PATH, follow the guide [here](https://zwbetz.com/download-chromedriver-binary-and-add-to-your-path-for-automated-functional-testing/).

 ___
 ## How to run